campanam/RatesTools/doc/ruby_r_scripts.md

 `-W, --writecycles [VALUE]`: Number of variants to read before writing to disk (Default = 1000000).
 `-h, --help`: Show help (Do not use with other options).

+## plotDPGQ.R
+plotDPGQ.R summarizes extracted variant site DP and GQ values extracted using BCFtools [4] query.
+It also plots the distributions of these statistics.

+Usage is: `plotDPGQ.R <outfile_prefix>`.

 ## RM2bed.rb
 RM2bed.rb converts a RepeatMasker [3] out file into a bed for later exclusion of repeat regions.
 Input files with the final extension '.gz' are assumed to be gzip-compressed.